ATLANTA — All those contemplating retirement should consider what they are retiring to, as well as what they are retiring from.

 He explained, “It is becoming a common and accepted practice to invite interfaith dialogue, Chrislam, and other forms of deception into the church today.
 We believe this is not only dangerous, but is blasphemous to the heart of God.
 This war for souls has never been under such siege and the last thing Christian churches need to be doing is giving the darkness a pulpit.”

-Hammett, with the help of the above-mentioned colleagues and the assistance of Becky Miller, who was the thought originator for his materials, has developed two strategic pamphlets, “Is Jesus of the Bible in the Qur’an?” and “Jesus is NOT/Just a Prophet.”
+Hammett, with the help of the above-mentioned colleagues and the assistance of a friend, who was the thought originator for his materials, has developed a strategic pamphlet, “Is Jesus of the Bible in the Qur’an?” and “Jesus is NOT/Just a Prophet.”

 The intent of these extremely helpful witnessing tools is to address a few of the convoluted issues surrounding what Islam teaches throughout the Qur’an about God and Jesus Christ and juxtapose these teachings alongside the truth of Christianity as revealed in the Bible.